daronphang/coding_resources/databases/sql/stored_procedures.md

 ## Basics:
-Stored procedure is a batch of statements that is stored in relational database management system as a group that can be reused.
+Stored procedure is a batch of statements (separated by semicolons) that is stored in relational database management system as a group that can be reused.
 Can access/modify data in a database, but not tied to a specific database.
 Allows passing of dynamic parameters.

 ```
+DELIMITER       SQL recognizes semicolons as statement delimiters; need to redefine if passing program to server
 SET             Assign a value directly SET @var = 1;
 DECLARE         Initialized to NULL when stored procedure is called
 ```

 ## Getting Results from SELECT: